sharmainec/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `LingoGO!` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: List flashcards**

+**MSS**
+1. User requests to list out flashcards.
+2. LingoGO! shows a list of flashcards.

+   Use case ends.

+**Extensions**
+* 1a.
+The given user input is invalid.
+    * 3a1.
+Lists all flashcards.

+      Use case resumes at step 2.

 **Use case: Add a flashcard**

 **Guarantees**